-Loans to System's members - Are carried at their unpaid principal balance, which approximates their fair value.
-Mortgage loans are collateralized by the member's contribution to the System and first mortgage liens on the underlying properties.
+Loans to System's participants - Are carried at their unpaid principal balance, which approximates their fair value.
+Mortgage loans are collateralized by the participant's contribution to the System and first mortgage liens on the underlying properties.
 These mortgages are valued based on future principal and interest payments discounted at prevailing interest rates for similar instruments.

 The System's Retirement Board granted certain members the option to select a supplemental pension benefit by making a retroactive contribution to the System.
-The members who accepted this option had to make a lump-sum payment to cover the related benefits.
-The members could obtain an interest-bearing loan from the System to fund their contributions.
+Participants who accepted this option had to make a lump-sum payment to cover the related benefits.
+Participant's could obtain an interest-bearing loan from the System to fund their contributions.

-As of June 30, 2020 and 2019, the balance of other loans consisted of the principal balance of such contributions, which amounted to approximately \$6.37 million and \$8.71 million, respectively, net of allowance for uncollectible accounts.
+As of June 30, 2021 and 2020, the balance of other loans consisted of the principal balance of such contributions, which amounted to approximately \$4.57 million and \$6.37 million, respectively, net of allowance for uncollectible accounts.